Uruguay to become sixth South American Super Tucano user

-Uruguay plans to obtain up to six Embraer A-29 Super Tucano light attack aircraft, its first commitment to a new combat aircraft in decades.
+Uruguay plans to obtain up to six Embraer A-29 Super Tucano light-attack aircraft, in its first commitment to a new combat aircraft in decades.

 “Uruguay seeks to strengthen its airspace surveillance and threat-response capabilities, and it does so rely on Brazilian technology, which proposes a very suitable platform for these purposes, such as the A-29 Super Tucanos,” says Uruguayan foreign minister Omar Paganini.